sensu/sensu-go-chef/README.md

 * `handlers` an array of Sensu event handler names to use for events
 * `mutator` mutator to use to mutate event data for the handler
 * `runtime_assets` An array of [Sensu assets](https://docs.sensu.io/sensu-go/latest/reference/assets/) required at runtime for the execution of the `command`
+* `secrets` an array of hashes of name/secret pairs to use with command execution
 * `socket` the socket definition scope, used to configure the TCP/UDP handler socket
 * `timeout` the handler execution duration timeout in seconds, only used with *pipe* and *tcp* types
 * `type` **required** handler type, one of *pipe, tcp, udp* or *set*